jvaugha3038/Pi-in-the-Sky/README.md

 * Screws
 * Bolts, nuts and washers.
 * Laser cut acrylic
-* OLED screen, Pico, wires, Accelerometer, gyroscope, Ect…
+* Pico, wires, Accelerometer, gyroscope, Etc…
 * The outdoors

 ## What do we still need to learn?